wenzhixin/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <td>data-key-events</td>
         <td>Boolean</td>
         <td>false</td>
         <td>True to enable the key events.
-For now when the user presses the "S" or "s" key the search button will be focused.</td>
+The key event list is:
+        S/s: It will be focused the search textbox if it is enabled R/r: It will refresh the table if the showRefresh option is enabled T/t: It will toggle the table view if the showToggle option is enabled P/p: It will fires the pagination switch if the showPaginationSwitch is enabled.</td>
     </tr>
 	<tr>
         <td>stateSave</td>